MichaelCurrin/python-twitter-guide/docs/policies.md

 # Twitter policies

 A guide to fair use of Twitter and the Twitter API by following their policies.
-Follow this guide to avoid abusing the API, getting your account rate-limited or te5tt blocked because of doing actions which Twitterannoying other Twitter users.
+Follow this guide to avoid abusing the API, getting your account rate-limited or get blocked because of doing actions which Twitter does not allow.

 ## Dev app application